OSDCloud: The ZTI Way

 Disclaimer: All information and content in this blog post is provided without any warranty whatsoever.
 The entire risk of using this information or executing the provided content remains with you.
 Under no circumstances should mentioned persons or vendors, the author, or anyone else involved in creating these blog posts be held liable for any damage or data loss.

-In this blog post I'll be using OSDCloud created by David Segura to create a Zero Touch (ZTI) Windows 10 deployment experience, if you are not familiar with OSDCloud then get started here or take a look at these great blog post Part 1 and Part 2 by Mattias Melkersen which should prepare you for this blog post.
+In this blog post I'll be using created by to create a Zero Touch (ZTI) Windows 10 deployment experience, if you are not familiar with then get started or take a look at these great blog post and by which should prepare you for this blog post.

 Copy the URL of the PowerShell file, we need it in a step further down below.